DanielleSucher/Nantucket/README.md

 > unfortunate to
 > a third Yes if you
 > like I must just keep in the line for

+> to abandon the habit of
+> lying Even from the point of
+> view of coquetry
+> pure and simple he
+> had told her can't you see how much of

 from *Ulysses* by James Joyce: